The pancreas has two jobs:

 The pancreas has three regions:

-Cancer occurs when previously normal cells begin to divide and grow quickly.
-Doctors classify pancreatic cancer according to the type of cells involved: exocrine or endocrine.
+Cancer occurs when abnormal cells begin to grow and divide.
+Doctors classify pancreatic cancer by the type of cells involved: exocrine or endocrine.

 Doctors diagnose around 50,000 people a year with pancreatic cancer.
-Of these, 95 percent or more have exocrine pancreatic cancer (adenocarcinoma).
+Of these, 95% or more have exocrine pancreatic cancer (adenocarcinoma).

 The risk of a person getting pancreatic cancer at some point in their life is 1 in 64.
 Risk factors, ranging from genetics to preventable measures, can affect those odds.

-In some cases, people can change their habits to reduce or eliminate individual risk factors.
+In some cases, people can change their habits or lifestyle to reduce their risks:

 Types of Pancreatic Cancer